 When they finish farming, however, hard carries become wrecking balls that are difficult to stop.
 Between their high damage output and ability to take on multiple heroes at once, they can take over games on their own whenever they have a sizeable level and net worth advantage.

 Position two: Solo mid

 Arguably Dota 2’s most popular role, solo mid has always been associated with players who have a high level of game sense and mechanical skill.
-As the second position from the top, solo mids enjoy high farm priority and solo experience.
-While safe lane carries usually require many items to reach their potential, mid heroes often reach a power spike with one or two items that allows them to exert undue influence on the game.
+As the No. 2 position in the team, solo mids enjoy high farm priority and solo experience.
+While safe lane carries usually require many items to reach their potential, mid heroes often reach a power spike with one or two items that allow them to exert undue influence on the game.

 Historically, the solo mid role has had the responsibility of ganking the side lanes upon reaching level six.
 Heroes like Queen of Pain, Puck, and Storm Spirit fall into this group of mid laners thanks to their burst damage and mobility skills.
 These heroes leverage high experience gain in the mid lane to set the pace of the game and to keep the other team in constant terror.

 Over the last few years, however, the farming mid has risen in popularity.
 These heroes usually have innate wave clear potential in the form of AoE magic nukes or innate farming skills, like Shadow Fiend’s Shadowrazes or Templar Assassin’s Psi Blades, allowing them to obliterate lane and jungle creeps for an overwhelming net worth advantage.